A Full Irish (English, Scottish & Welsh) – a traditional breakfast

 As housesitters we get to try food all over the world, but having said that and being Irish there is nothing, absolutely nothing better than a good old fryup or Full Irish.
 Housesitting in Tipperary has given us free reign to enjoy one of our favourites both at “home” and in many local food joints.
 Now in the U.K and Ireland you will find these all over, even petrol stops have them, but you can find really good farm fresh sausage and bacon to do a fry up at home at virtually every store.
 Good smoked Irish rashers will set you back around 1.99 E for just under a pound, 1.99 E will get you a dozen sausages and for around .90 cents you can buy Irish potato scones.
-These are a few examples of a full Irish breakfast along with other favourites from around the U.K.
+These are a few examples of a full Irish breakfast along with other favourites from around the U.K. and it is absolutely not a full Irish without some form of potato pancake or boxty.

 Full Irish, Full English, Full Scottish, Ulster Fry, Full Welsh, a fry up, the full Monty are all names for a meal that is the fuel of a good day.
 Served throughout the British Isles and Ireland for breakfast this great plate of food is consumed in vast quantities.
 Generally it is served only on special occasions or weekends as it does tend to be a bit heavy, but many B&B’s, roadside stops and restaurants offer their version of a “Full” breakfast.
 Each area has its own version of the breakfast, often served with regional favourites.